jacobjoaquin/csd/_sources/amen_tutorial.txt

 For the most part, when events are entered into a classical Csound score, the start times are in global beats.
-PythonScore changes this with by introduction of the ``cue()`` object, a Python `context manager
+PythonScore changes this with the introduction of the ``cue()`` object, a Python `context manager
 <http://docs.python.org/2/library/stdtypes.html#typecontextmanager>`_ for
-moving the current position time in the score.
-Like a needle on a record.
+moving the current position time in the score, like a needle on a record player.
 All events entered into PythonScore are relative the current positional value of ``cue()``.

 ::